omarbelkady/ReactJS/Lifecycle_Methods/my-app/README.md

 - A PreProcess Lifecycle hook meaning it executes before the render method
 - aka fires before the initial render

-### componentDidMount Lifecycle Hook

-- A PostProcess Lifecycle Hook meaning it executes after the render method
-- ComponentDidMount Lifecycle Hook is fired immediately after the component is mounted in the UI
+- called before the component is mounted to the DOM or before the render method is called
-- ComponentDidMount only executes after the first render only on the Client Side

 ### componentWillReceiveProps Lifecycle Hook